Frequently Asked Questions about Personal Counseling

 How much do counseling services cost on campus?

-The first 4 sessions each semester are FREE!!
-After the fourth session, if the counselor determines that services are still appropriate, students will be charged $25/session to their student account.
+Counseling sessions are FREE and access to the services are included in the Health and Wellness fee with your tuition!!
 Students who fail to attend an appointment without cancelling or rescheduling within 24 hours of the appointment will be charged a $25 fee to their student account.
 There is one "free pass" for the first missed appointment.

 Will anyone else know that a student is attending counseling?